 - avoid pantyhose and tight pants

-- eat live yogurt, especially if you have been prescribed antibiotics or have other factors which increase your risk for yeast infections - pasteurized yogurt isn't effective.
-Some health food stores carry lactobacillus acidophilus pills which may help to keep yeast in check
+- your health care provider may recommend you eat live yogurt, especially if you have been prescribed antibiotics or have other factors which increase your risk for yeast infections – pasteurized yogurt isn't effective.
+Some stores carry lactobacillus acidophilus pills which may help to keep yeast in check

 - cut down on sugar and alcohol (yeast's favourite foods)

 - consider changing "the pill" – if you've had recurring infections, talk to your doctor about changing your birth control pill and see if it helps